Jane Edwards MBACP (Accred) Dip Couns., MSc Couns

 I am accredited by the British Association for Counselling and Psychotherapy (BACP).
 I work within and are accountable to the BACP Ethical Framework for Good Practice.
 A full description can be found a http://www.bacp.co.uk/ethical_framework/ In line with BACP requirements we are professionally supervised.
 This helps to ensure that clients receive a professional and effective service.

-Location My premises are in central Edinburgh, 5 minutes walk from Waverley Station, 2 minutes walk from a tram stop and bus stops.
+Locations My premises include a room in central Edinburgh, 10 minutes walk from St Andrew's Square, 2 minutes walk from bus stops, with paid on-street parking nearby.

 Maps & Directions

 My premises are accessed by a staircase with no lift at present.